torvalds/linux/Documentation/driver-api/cxl/platform/cdat.rst

 Device Scoped Latency and Bandwidth Information Structure (DSLBIS)
 ==================================================================

-This table is used by Linux in conjunction with DSMAS to determine the performance attributes of a CXL device.
+This table is used by GNU/Linux in conjunction with DSMAS to determine the performance attributes of a CXL device.
 The DSLBIS contains latency and bandwidth information based on DSMADHandle matching.